Conditions of authorisation

 Applying for groundwater authorisation

 Complete an application form and send it to NIEA along with the required land maps.
-On receipt of a completed application, an acknowledgment letter will be returned within ten working days.
+On receipt of a completed application, you will be sent an acknowledgment letter.

-The target for date for assessment of applications is four months.
+The target for assessment of applications is four months.
 More complex applications may take longer than four months.

-If authorisation is refused the applicant may appeal, within three months of the decision, to the Water Appeals Commission.
+If authorisation is refused the applicant may appeal, within 28 days of the decision, to the Water Appeals Commission.

-Authorised disposal of hazardous substances and non-hazardous pollutants is a single farm payment, cross-compliance, Statutory Management Requirement (SMR) and subject to inspection by NIEA.
+Authorized disposal of hazardous substances and non-hazardous pollutants is a cross-compliance Good Agricultural and Environmental Condition (GAEC) check and subject to inspection by NIEA.

 NIEA will check if: